|Cheddar Cheddar Cheese!||Snack #4|

 |Objective:||Students will identify a variety of healthy milk and milk products they can have for snack.|

 - Gather the students into a circle around you and ask them to sit.

 - Ask them how often they have milk, yogurt, or cheese and if they know where milk, yogurt, and cheese come from (cows, goats, sheep).

-- Tell the students they are going to play "Duck, Duck, Goose!" with a twist.
+- Then, tell the students they are going to play "Duck Duck Goose" with a twist.

-- If time permits, review some of the milk products mentioned.
+- If time permits, review some of the milk and milk products mentioned.

 If possible, bring in low-fat yogurt, cottage cheese, and milk containers and show them to the students.

 Milk and milk products contain calcium, which helps bones and teeth stay strong.
-In general, kindergarteners should have about two cups of milk or milk products every day.
+It is recommended that 1st graders have two cups of milk or milk products every day.
+(After age 8, the recommended serving size is three cups.)
 For example, two cups can consist of two of the following:

 - 1 cup of milk